-prev next
+next

-15 Examples of NP-Complete Problems
+17 Examples of NP-Complete Problems

-15.1 SAT
+17.1 SAT

-Section 13.4 defines the Satisfiability Problem for Propositional Logic (SATPL).
-We have seen that SATPL is in NP, and noticed in (Section 12) that appears to be difficult to solve.
+Section 15.4 defines the Satisfiability Problem for Propositional Logic (SATPL).
+We have seen that SATPL is in NP, and noticed in (Section 14) that SATPL appears to be difficult to solve.

-Here, we look at a restriction of that problem to a certain kind of propositional formula.
+Here, we look at a restriction of that problem to clasual propositional formulas.
+(The restriction can only make the problem easier, if anything.)

-Definition 15.1.
-A literal is either a variable or its negation.
-In this section, we will use lower case variables such as x, y and z as propositional variables.
-Rather than using $\neg y$ to indicate negated variable y, we write \overline{y} .
+Definition 17.1.
+A literal is either a propositional variable or its negation.
+We will use lower-case letters such as x, y and z as propositional variables.
+Rather than writing $\neg y$ to indicate negated variable y, we write \overline{y} .
 Literal x is a positive literal and \overline{y} is a negative literal.

-Definition 15.2.
-A clause is a disjunction (\vee) of one or more literals.
-For example, $x \vee \overline{z} \vee y$ is a clause.
+Definition 17.2.
+A clause is a disjunction (\lor) of one or more literals.
+For example, $x \lor \overline{z} \lor y$ is a clause.
 A literal by itself is a clause with just one literal.

-Definition 15.3.
+Definition 17.3.
 A clausal formula is a conjunction (\wedge) of one or more clauses.
 For example, $(x) \wedge (\overline{y} \vee z) \wedge (\overline{x} \vee y \vee \overline{z})$ is a clausal formula.
+There can be just one clause.

-Definition 15.4.
+Definition 17.4.
 SAT is the following decision problem.

 Input.
 A clausal propositional formula φ .
 Question.
 Is φ satisfiable?